History of the Cape Ann Museum

 In the 1960s, the growth of the collections prompted yet another expansion, a two-story wing with more galleries and storage space.
 An entire gallery was devoted to the area’s fishing and maritime heritage.

 The Association began its most extensive expansion program in the late 1980s when it bought an adjacent building.
 Graham Gund Architects developed a plan with atrium galleries on three levels to link the buildings and with new or renovated galleries in the two buildings.
 Throughout the 1990s, the Association continued to construct space, more than doubling the size of the Museum.

 The most recent construction provided the Museum with a 1,600 square foot gallery, which features changing exhibitions.
 The space is dramatic, with a ceiling that rises to 24 feet at its center.
 A sculpture garden at the Museum’s entrance, displays the work of sculptors Albert Henry Atkins, Walker Hancock, George Demetrios, and Ken Hruby.

-Today, the Museum is a vibrant cultural center, which includes galleries, an auditorium, a library/archives, a children's activity center, two sculpture gardens and two historic homes.
+Today, the Museum is a vibrant cultural center, which includes galleries, an auditorium, a library/archives, a children's activity center, two sculpture gardens and three historic homes.

 - Download "The Evolution of CAM Buildings at 27 Pleasant Street" by CAM Docent Bonnie Sontag

 For a look back at the Museum as it was in 1976, listen to these three Oral Histories regarding the history of the institution:

 - Cape Ann Historical Association Tour and Memory Lane with Carrie Benham and Joe Garland (03/15/1976)

 - History of the Cape Ann Historical Association, Babson House and Family with Elizabeth Alling, Joseph Garland, and Carrie Benham (03/24/1976)